yoni/wetheentities/README.md

 ### Live Application

-The We the Entities application is live at: http://wetheentities.herokuapp.com/
+The We the Entities application is live at: http://www.wetheentities.org/

+The underlying Heroku app is deployed to: http://wetheentities.herokuapp.com/

 ### Issues

 To report problems, ask questions, track enhancements, etc. please use Github [issues](https://github.com/yoni/wetheentities/issues).